SukiMizuhiki/SukiMizuhiki/README.md

 - 👋 Hi, I’m @Mizuhiki
-- 👀 I’m interested in Developing for AI, Software, and backend.
+- 👀 I spend a random ammount of time developing software to modifying software as well as Game Server code.
-- 🌱 I’m currently learning webphp, Ruby, and Python
+- 🌱 I’m learning more about Python, Kotlinlang,Java,C,C++ as well as HTML
-- 💞️ I’m looking to collaborate on Anything that peaks my interest.
 - 📫 How to reach me, You can reach me on discord at mizuhiki.
--

 <!---
 The Read me for Suki's profile on github